-Select from courses in tracks 1-8.
-Selection of accounting courses for the General emphasis track is restricted to students with at least 24 hours of prerequisite accounting coursework.
-INFO-5313 is considered a prerequisite for INFO-5323 and INFO-5333.
-INTL-5413 is a foundational prerequisite for the other three International track courses.
+Select from courses in tracks 1-7.
+Selection of accounting courses for the General Business emphasis track is restricted to students with at least 24 hours of prerequisite accounting coursework.
 FINC-5103 Financial Services is a prerequisite for FINC-5113 Advanced Financial Management.